CS-433/ml-project-2-chopin-deux/README.md

 **Step 1:** In `data/rosetta_slurm` there are slurm files for every amino acid. `scripts/data_comparison_prep/get_rsurf_resi.py` returns a csv of all residues used by Andreas in RosettaSurf.
 It reads his slurm commands to get these. `data/rosetta_res.csv` is complete and contains 200 of each of the 20 AA's.
 Also columns for pdb_id, aa type and position.

 **Step 2:** In `scripts/data_comparison_prep/get_specific_aa.py`, the test and training set is created to compare the performance of Chopin software to the RosettaSurf.
 The test set is what we will perform predictions on, the ~200 * 20 residues from 1495 pdb's.
 All other residues from those pdb's will serve as a training set.
-The pdbs are loaded in ascending order by pdb, chain, residue.
+The pdbs are loaded in ascending order by pdb, chain, and then residue.

 ### Generating and retrieving surfaces using dMaSIF